Your Relationship Batting Average: Why .333 Might Be Hall of Fame Material

 Is Dating Like Baseball?

 Just like baseball players need years of preparation before the major leagues, lasting relationships need intentional groundwork from the start.
-In my book, Silver Time Dating: A Godly Pathway to Love After 50, I outline the MAGIC formula that helps you build a championship-level relationship from day one:
+In my book, Never Settle Again: Your Complete Guide to Lasting Love after 50, I outline the MAGIC formula that helps you build a championship-level relationship from day one:

 · “M” – Meaningful Preparation – knowing your own batting strengths before you step up to the plate.